Imaging you have some data on unemployment:

 df$unemployment_rate <- ave(df$unemployment.rate, list(df$cntry), FUN=function(x) {x[is.na(x)] <- mean(x,na.rm=TRUE); x; })

-We can actually base the new data on both the mean fron cntry and the mean from size.
+We can actually base the new data on both the mean from cntry and the mean from size.

 df$unemployment_rate <- ave(df$unemployment.rate, list(df$cntry, df$size), FUN=function(x) {x[is.na(x)] <- mean(x,na.rm=TRUE); x; })